tslocke/hobocookbook/manual/dryml-guide.markdown

     Add formatting using <markdown-help target="_blank">markdown</markdown-help>
 {.dryml}

 OK, but maybe the caller wants to add a CSS class, or a javascript `onclick` attribute, or any one of a dozen potential HTML attributes.
 This approach is not going to scale.
 That's where `merge-attrs` comes in.
-As we've seen, any a

-As mentioned, DRYML keeps track of all the attributes that were passed to a tag, even if they were not declared in the `attrs` list of the tag definition.
-They are available in two hashes: `attributes` (that has only undeclared attributes) and `all_attributes` (that has all of them), but in normal usage you don't need to access those variable.
+As mentioned above, DRYML keeps track of all the attributes that were passed to a tag, even if they were not declared in the `attrs` list of the tag definition.
+They are available in two hashes: `attributes` (that has only undeclared attributes) and `all_attributes` (that has all of them), but in normal usage you don't need to access those variables directly.
 To add all of the undeclared attributes to a tag inside your definition, just add the `merge-attrs` attribute, like this:

     <def tag="markdown-help">
       <a href="http://daringfireball.net/..." merge-attrs param="default"/>